 How do I list all processes in Windows?

 As described earlier, you can list all processes in Windows 11/10 with the help of the Task Manager.
-However, if you do not want to export anything, you can always try the WMIC method.
-A simple command in the Command Prompt or Windows Terminal can help you find all the running processes within moments.
+However, if you do not want to export anything, you can try the WMIC method instead.
+A simple command in Command Prompt or Windows Terminal can help you find all running processes in moments.